GKE Deployment with CloudSQL and Google Cloud Storage

 6. On the newly created service account page, go to the Keys tab at the top of the page and click on Add Key.
 From the dropdown, select Create New Key.

 7. Select the Key type as JSON and click on Create.
-The JSON key file for the service account will get downloaded.
+The JSON key file for the service account will be downloaded.

 9. Edit Kestra storage configuration in the Helm chart’s values.